-Co-led by Julie Ancis, associate vice president of Institute Diversity, and Pearl Alexander, executive director of Staff Diversity, Inclusion, and Engagement, the Leading Women@Tech program was launched to engage senior and emerging women leaders at the Institute.
+Led by Pearl Alexander, executive director of Staff Diversity, Inclusion, and Engagement, the Leading Women@Tech program was launched to engage senior and emerging women leaders at the Institute.

 - Building Community – Creates empowerment opportunities for women leaders and builds a community of women who will advance a culture of inclusive excellence at Georgia Tech.

 - Supporting Career Development – Strengthens leadership ability, enhances personal and professional growth, and supports participants’ overall career development.

 - Monthly program activities include skill building in the areas of efficacy, mentoring, negotiations, collaborations, multiple role management, and mindful leadership (mind-body approaches to leadership and work).

 - The program also includes an optional coaching component that will deepen individual learning and empower participants to act on their career and life goals.

 To view the Leading Women@Tech participants and sessions, visit diversity.gatech.edu/leadingwomenattech.